 What is Market Timing?

-Basis of Market Timing Strategy
+Market Timing Explained

-Strategies related to market timings may be based on fundamental analysis or technical analysis.
+Strategies related to global market timings may be based on fundamental analysisFundamental AnalysisFundamental Analysis (FA) refers to the process of studying any security's intrinsic value with the object of making profits while trading in it.
+The primary purpose of fundamental analysis is to determine whether the security or stock is undervalued or overvalued and thereby make an informed decision to buy, hold, or sell it in order to maximize the potential for gains. or technical analysis.
 Investors who do not perform any of these analyses also tend to make their predictions based on the information that comes out from these analyses.
-But on the flip side of this is the perspective of some analysts who believe that markets are perfectly efficient because of which the future prices cannot be determined.
+But, on the flip side of this is the perspective of some analysts who believe that markets are perfectly efficient because future prices cannot be determined.

 #1 – Fundamental Analysis